PrakarshKaushik11/Extractify-The-Coding-Penguins-Deviathon-2025/README.md

 - Start with smaller page counts (50-100) for testing
 - Increase depth for deeper site exploration
 - Check the "AI Extraction" page for real-time progress
+- Use "End Extraction" to stop long-running crawls gracefully
+- Results are saved incrementally — safe to cancel anytime

 ---